 One by one they faced down each fear, rallied from each disaster, and gained strength from every battle won.
-Thank God they did.

-“Do what you feel in your heart to be right, for you’ll be criticized anyway.”
+11. “Do what you feel in your heart to be right, for you’ll be criticized anyway.”

 Damned if you do, damned if you don’t.
 So you might as well be damned if you DO.